HashashinMaster/fitness-helper/README.md

     1. Random Quotes:
         - every time you enter the home page u get a random quote from database
     2. Dynamic form:
-        - Form inputs change based on number of exercises,weeks you choosed and if you choosed to train that day or not.
+        - Form inputs changes based on the number of exercises,weeks you choosed and if you choosed to train that day or not.
     3. Dynamic Validation:
         - All the inputs generated get validated before moving to next ation.